Pietro Grasso: President of the Senate

-On 16 March 2013 at 18:50 was elected President of the Senate by 137 votes, against 117 for Renato Schifani (PdL), the outgoing President.
+On 16 March 2013, at 18:50, he was elected President of the Senate by 137 votes, against 117 for Renato Schifani (PdL), the outgoing President.
 There was a fourth ballot runoff between the two most voted senators from the previous ballot, with 313 voters in total, including 52 blank and 7 nil.

-As President of the Senate, it was his responsibility to decide whether the Senate would declare itself as an injured part in an indictment against Berlusconi.
-The former Prime Minister was accused of bribing majority senators to have them withdraw support from the Prodi government.
-Grasso decided to go ahead against the advice of a Senate parliamentary committee, who voted 10 to 8 against the indictment.
+As President of the Senate, it was his responsibility to decide whether the Senate would declare itself as an injured party in an indictment against Berlusconi.
+The former Prime Minister was accused of bribing the majority of senators to have them withdraw support from the Prodi government.
+Grasso decided to go ahead against the advice of a Senate parliamentary committee, which voted 10 to 8 against the indictment.

 On 14 January 2015, on the resignation of Giorgio Napolitano, Grasso became the Acting President of the Italian Republic.
 He served in that position until the swearing in of Sergio Mattarella on 3 February 2015.

 Grasso left the Democratic Party on 26 October 2017, the same day the new electoral law (colloquially known by the nickname Rosatellum bis) was approved definitively by the Senate.